Kl1ck9r/Snake/README.md

-# Snake A Simple Snake on Linux
+# A Simple Snake on Linux